-This project, a tone poem for chamber orchestra, will be delivered here a bit differently.
-Since the project itself is a longer form, it will take a longer time to complete.
-In addition, it will be only one movement.
-The links above will reflect change over time, rather than separate movements as was the case with previous compositions.
-When it’s actually complete, I’ll post the results on its own page, with observations, and the others will be removed (not sure yet).
+This project, a tone poem for chamber orchestra, is delivered here a bit differently.
+Since the project itself is a longer form, it took a longer time to complete.
+In addition, it is only one movement.
+The links above reflect change over time, rather than separate movements as was the case with other of my compositions.

 Concept.
-September is the traditional end of summer, on a relaxed, serene pace.
-It is also the start of many human activities such as school, harvest time, and the commerce associated with the coming holiday season.
-As you will see in the coming weeks, these two ideas, and the transition between them, will be reflected (at least in the abstract) in the design and implementation of the musical ideas.
+September is the traditional end of summer, at a relaxed, serene pace.
+It is also the start of many human activities such as school, harvest time, and the commerce associated with the coming holiday seasons.
+These two ideas, and the transition between them, are reflected (at least in the abstract) in the design and implementation of the musical ideas.
 This is in keeping with the general form of a “tone poem,” of which there are many rich examples in 19th and 20th Century music, and beyond.

 Music.
 In addition, the word “September” is based on the Latin septem– — the number seven in that language.
 The two major themes in the work are written in 7/4 and 7/8 time signatures, respectively.
 These signatures are unusual in music, providing an implied moving forward as they are, perhaps, “incomplete” (not the usual 4 or 8 beat lengths).
 In terms of harmony, this is probably the most tonal of my works so far, since it is based in a major key.
 But, as always, tonal centers change quickly and jarringly.
 More about that in the pages to come.

 Instrumentation.
 As my first foray into orchestral composition, the work leverages a small, chamber-style orchestra with strings, woodwinds (flute, oboe, clarinet, bassoon), some brass (French horn and trumpet) and minor percussion (timpani).